FFmpeg/FFV1/ffv1.md

 __a | b__       means bit-wise "or" of a and b.

-__a >> b__      means arithmetic righ shift of two’s complement integer representation of a by b binary digits.
+__a >> b__      means arithmetic right shift of two’s complement integer representation of a by b binary digits.

 __a << b__      means arithmetic left shift of two’s complement integer representation of a by b binary digits.
 --------------- ----------------------------------------------------------------